forcedotcom/salesforcedx-vscode/README.md

 Currently, we have the following extensions:

-1. salesforcedx-vscode - A top level [extension pack](https://code.visualstudio.com/docs/extensionAPI/extension-manifest#_extension-packs)
+* salesforcedx-vscode - A top level [extension pack](https://code.visualstudio.com/docs/extensionAPI/extension-manifest#_extension-packs)
    that will automatically install the following extensions for you.
-1. salesforcedx-vscode-core - Integrations with the SFDX CLI.
+* salesforcedx-vscode-core - This extension interacts with the Salesforce CLI to provide basic Salesforce DX functionality.
-1. salesforcedx-apex - Syntax highlighting, code-completion, etc for Apex.
+* salesforcedx-vscode-apex - This extension uses the Apex Language Server to provide features such as syntax highlighting and code completion.
-1. salesforcedx-vscode-lightning - Basic syntax highlighting, code-completion, etc for Lightning.
+* salesforcedx-vscode-lightning - This extension supports Lightning component bundles.
+It uses the HTML language server from VS Code.
-1. salesforcedx-vscode-visualforce - Basic syntax highlighting, code-completion, etc for Visualforce.
+* salesforcedx-vscode-visualforce - This extension supports Visualforce pages and components.
+It uses the HTML language server from VS Code.

 We will be publishing these beta extensions to the VS Code Marketplace shortly and will make an announcement when they are available.